cdktf/cdktf-provider-vault/docs/quotaRateLimit.java.md

 If set on a quota where path is set to an auth mount with a concept of roles (such as /auth/approle/), this will make the quota restrict login requests to that mount that are made with the specified role.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.0.0/docs/resources/quota_rate_limit#role QuotaRateLimit#role}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.1.0/docs/resources/quota_rate_limit#role QuotaRateLimit#role}

+---

+##### `secondaryRate`<sup>Optional</sup> <a name="secondaryRate" id="@cdktf/provider-vault.quotaRateLimit.QuotaRateLimit.Initializer.parameter.secondaryRate"></a>

+- *Type:* java.lang.Number

+Only available when using the "entity_then_ip" or "entity_then_none" group_by modes.

+This is the rate limit applied to the requests that fall under the "ip" or "none" groupings, while the authenticated requests that contain an entity ID are subject to the "rate" field instead.
+Defaults to the same value as "rate".

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.1.0/docs/resources/quota_rate_limit#secondary_rate QuotaRateLimit#secondary_rate}

 ---